Sean R. Roberts

 Joining the Elliott School in 2008 as the Director of the International Development Studies program, Sean Roberts is a cultural anthropologist with extensive applied experience in international development work.

-Having conducted ethnographic fieldwork among the Uyghur people of Central Asia and China during the 1990s, he has published extensively on this community in scholarly journals and in collected volumes.
+Having conducted ethnographic fieldwork among the Uyghur people of Central Asia and China during the 1990s, he has published extensively on this community in scholarly journals and collected volumes.
 In addition, he produced a documentary film on the community entitled Waiting for Uighurstan (1996).

-During the 2006-07 and 2007-08 academic years, Dr. Roberts was a post-doctoral fellow in Central Asian Affairs at Georgetown University.
+From 2006 to 2008, Dr. Roberts was a post-doctoral fellow in Central Asian Affairs at Georgetown University.
 At the same time, he continued to work on development projects for a variety of NGOs and served as a Senior Program Officer at the Center for Civil Society and Governance at the Academy for Educational Development where he managed a peace-building project in Darfur, Sudan and an anti-corruption project in Moldova.

 Ph.D., University of Southern California

-- "Doing the Democracy Dance in Central Asia: Democracy Development as Cultural Encounter", Slavic Review 71, no. 2 (Summer 2012), 308–330.
+- “Doing the Democracy Dance in Central Asia: Democracy Development as Cultural Encounter."
+Slavic Review 71, no. 2 (Summer 2012), 308–330.